Tichau/FileConverter/README.md

 Thanks to Idael Cardoso for his work on CD Audio ripper.
 [Code project link](http://www.codeproject.com/Articles/5458/C-Sharp-Ripper)

 **Markdown.XAML** for markdown rendering in the wpf application.
 Thanks to Bevan Arps for his work on Markdown.XAML.
-[GitHub link](https://github.com/theunrepentantgeek/Markdown.XAML)
+[GitHub link](http://github.com/theunrepentantgeek/Markdown.XAML)

+**WpfAnimatedGif** for animated gif rendering in the wpf application.
+Thanks to Thomas Levesque for his work on WpfAnimatedGif.
+[GitHub link](http://github.com/XamlAnimatedGif/WpfAnimatedGif)

 ## License